GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 ## 1\.
 Introduction

 For hundreds of years, people have bemoaned the unintelligibility of legal documents and campaigned to make them clearer.
-Increasingly, that activity has been described as a movement--the "plain-language movement" (2).
+Increasingly, that activity has been described as a movement—the "plain language movement" (2).

 Yet talking about plain language as a "movement" (in the sense of a quasi-political, society-changing cause) seems odd and out of date given that:

-- many of the people championing the cause make their living from their plain language activities (which is fine--but sometimes creates a mild conflict of interest); and
+- many of the people championing the cause make their living from their plain language activities (which is fine—but sometimes creates a mild conflict of interest); and
 - many commercial organizations use plain language as a distinguishing feature, or provide plain language related services (even though most of those organizations aren't remotely interested in championing the plain language cause).<br>

 In this article, I review the state of play on the plain language front and attempt to show that plain language is a movement no longer.
 Instead, it has evolved to become a product, a business, an industry, or a professional service.
 Then I move onto consider how the evolution of plain language affects law firms, their clients, and the State's relationship with its citizens.